Brassica rapa subsp. chinensis

 Hand harvest your plants during the cooler part of the day, to reduce moisture loss.
 Cut the plants just above the soil line, all in one snip.

-Alternatively, you can use the “cut and come again” method where you harvest the outer, older leaves approximately 1 inch above the soil line, keeping the center leaves intact so that the plant can keep growing.
+Alternatively, you can use the “cut and come again” method where you harvest the outer, older leaves approximately one inch above the soil line, keeping the center leaves intact so that the plant can keep growing.

 After harvesting, move your vegetables to a cool location as soon as possible.